isadb27/Lab8/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👥 Authors
-- [Your Name]
+- Isabella D' Otero Bernal

 ## 🙏 Acknowledgments
 - Supabase for storage services
 - Firebase and Netlify for hosting services